 Avoid Occlusion by Obstruction

 When an obstruction is between the front light and the observer and it seems to be relevant for the visibility of the front light, a calculation is necessary to estimate whether the front light is occluded.
-The height Hobs and the distance S between the obstruction and front light are needed for this calculation.H
+The height Hobs and the distance S between the obstruction and front light are needed for this calculation.
+HFL,min is only calculated for the observer at mean low water which is the worst case situation for obstruction..